Lucifer7355/EV_Station-CRUD-operations-SpringBoot-React-JS/README.md

 - Each station can be updated,deleted and created in the DB table by REST APIs call.
 - There is a button which says only 10 records are to be fetched from DB table.
 It will fetch and display top 10 records from table.
 - Each attributes in the display table can be toggled to sort except station_image, update and delete buttons.
+- Whenever the JSON is received from backend, before rendering it on frontend, the image is base64 decoded and then rendered on the page.

+## Steps to run the code :
+- clone the repository.
+- go to the backend folder and run the java-backend server using any of your favourite IDE(STS 4 preferred).
+- Now go to frontend folder and open the code in VS-Code.
+Now run ```npm i ``` so that all the required node modules are downloaded from the npm repository.
+Now just fire the command ```npm start```.
+- Now move to the frontend react web page which is running by default on port 3000.
+You can test the application now.
+- One more important thing is connecting a MySQL DB to the Java Backend.
+So Create a DB from MySQL workbench and change the application.properties file as per the database connection and database name.
+- Table creation will be taken care of by JPA repository.
+- Now you can perform crud operations nicely from the frontend.

 Hence all the use cases have been covered as per the question statement in Veridic HireSprint2023.